zplewis/lastmileoftheway/README.md

 You can get GitHub's `.gitignore` for Jekyll sites [from here](https://github.com/github/gitignore/blob/master/Jekyll.gitignore).

+This page is using the [Cayman theme](https://github.com/pages-themes/cayman) to start with.
+There, you can see the files and folders used to create this theme.
+Then, you can create your own versions that would overwrite these assets.

 To disable Jekyll static page generation to use standard HTML, add the empty file `docs/.nojekyll`.
 It may take a few seconds for GitHub to notice the change